What is a foreign-trade zone?

 to the FTZ Board to designate your site as part of the FTZ and prepare the notification of production authority.

-notification process is 120 days and will be authorized if no issues come up during the 120-day process.
+companies.
+The production notification process takes 120 days and production authority is approved if no issues come up during

 What does the FTZ Board base its decisions about applications on?